humanitycodes/www/coursework/lessons/slides/rails-intro.md

 route  get 'static/home'
 ```

 We also have two new routes, one for each action.
-You can find both of these in `config/routes.rb`.
+These aren't new files that have been created, but rather new lines that have been added to `config/routes.rb` - where all routes live.
 This is what they mean:

 ``` ruby
 get 'static/home'